openstack-archive/sahara/doc/source/userdoc/features.rst

 ${provider} was designed to provide an opportunity to work with several Swift installations.
 E.g. it is possible to read data from one Swift installation and write it to another one.
-But as for now, Savanna automatically generates configs only for one Swift installation with name "savanna".
+But as for now, Sahara automatically generates configs only for one Swift installation with name "savanna".

 Currently user can only enable/disable Swift for a Hadoop cluster.
 But there is a blueprint about making Swift access